Tanishq2205/Server/README.md

 - **Static File Serving**: Supports serving HTML, CSS, JavaScript, images, and more.
 - **MIME Type Detection**: Detects and serves the correct MIME type for files.

 This version is clearer and formatted for better readability.
-Let me know if you need further adjustments!
+Let me know if you need further adjustments! & Did some changes in server file

 ## Getting Started